 If the nipple has been removed, approximately two months after the breast implant is placed, Dr. Orringer will often use the tissue on the chest wall to create the nipple and areola.
 He individualizes the nipple reconstruction technique to address your unique situation.
 After the new nipple has healed, medical tattooing is performed in an effort to hide scars and create a more natural looking appearance.
 If thin, radiated tissues are present, three-dimensional nipple tattoo reconstruction alone might be recommended.

-Dr. Orringer offers a variety of types of breast implants:
+Dr. Orringer discusses with you a variety of types of breast implants:

 - Saline implants (round and shaped)

 - More traditional round silicone implants

 - Cohesive gel ("gummy bear") implants (both round and shaped)